 Time-management skills.
 Appraisers and assessors of real estate often work under time constraints, sometimes appraising many properties in a single day.
 As a result, managing time and meeting deadlines are important.

-The median annual wage for appraisers and assessors of real estate was $49,540 in May 2012.
+The median annual wage for appraisers and assessors of real estate was $57,010 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $25,850, and the top 10 percent earned more than $91,700.
+The lowest 10 percent earned less than $31,160, and the highest 10 percent earned more than $104,540.

 Earnings for independent fee appraisers can vary significantly because they are paid fees on the basis of each appraisal.

-Employment of appraisers and assessors of real estate is projected to grow 6 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of appraisers and assessors of real estate is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.

-Although economic expansion and population increases are expected over the coming decade, employment is projected to slow down due to productivity increases brought about by greater use of mobile technologies, which allow workers to appraise and assess properties more efficiently.
-In addition, the increased use of automated valuation models to aid in the appraisal of property for mortgages might also increase appraisers’ productivity, reducing demand for additional appraisers for traditional lending practices.
+Greater use of mobile technology, which enables workers to appraise and assess properties more efficiently, will increase productivity.
+In addition, the increased use of automated valuation models to aid in the appraisal of property for mortgages might also increase productivity.

 For more information about appraisers of real estate, visit